Public Speaking and Visual Presentations

 - Questions About Competing in Horse Related Topics

-- 4-H Member VP Manual (Created by a member, for a member)
+- 4-H Member VP Manual (Created by a member, for a member) *Need updating and will post when ready.

 A Public Speech is done without any visual aids.
 The purpose of a public speech is to inform, persuade, motivate or entertain.
 Refer to the following for more information: